willykc/unity-package-tester/README.md

   }
 ```

-The `testOnlyPackages` input allows to specify test only packages to use during package testing.
+The `testOnlyPackages` input parameter allows to specify test only packages to use during package testing.
 Enter the value as a comma separated list of packages and versions in JSON, as shown below.

 ```yaml
 testOnlyPackages: |